tommymalmqvist/pgtos3backup/README.md

 # pgtos3backup

-Image to backup pg dumps to s3
+Use this imag to backup pg dumps to s3